Law and Justice: In opposition: 2007–2015

 In the 2007 general election, PiS managed to secure 32.1% of votes.
 Although an improvement over its showing from 2005, the results were nevertheless a defeat for the party, as Civic Platform (PO) gathered 41.5%.
 The party won 166 out of 460 seats in the Sejm and 39 seats in Poland's Senate.
+The two partners of PiS from the 2006-2007, Samoobrona and LPR, fell below 5% and lost all theirs seats, despite polling around 5% shortly before the election.
+In 2009, the government coalition led by Civic Platform and Polish People's Party charged Mariusz Kamiński, the head of the Central Anticorruption Bureau, with abuse of power in connection to the sting operation against Lepper.

 On 10 April 2010, its former leader Lech Kaczyński died in the 2010 Polish Air Force Tu-154 crash.
-Jarosław Kaczyński becomes the sole leader of the party.
+Jarosław Kaczyński became the sole leader of the party.
 He was the presidential candidate in the 2010 elections.
+In the 2010 election, Jarosław gathered 46.99% of the vote, losing to Civic Platform candidate Bronislaw Komorowski, who won with 53.01%.